ina-foss/inaSpeechSegmenter/README.md

 }
 ```

-If you use the VBx-Based Voice Femininity Scoring, you can cite its publication accepted in the 24th INTERSPEECH Conference (2023) in Dublin, Ireland:
+If you use the Voice Femininity Scoring, you can cite its publication accepted in the 24th INTERSPEECH Conference (2023) in Dublin, Ireland:
 ```bibtex
 @inproceedings{ddoukhaninterspeech2023,
   author = {Doukhan, David and Devauchelle, Simon and Girard-Monneron Lucile and Wagner, Isabelle and Rilliard Albert.},